 Create a visual aid for students using pop sticks, stickers and pegs.
 The pegs also provide additional fine motor practice for students too (we are big on doubling up on skills!)
 We often use a tens frame when working with numbers up to ten, however, it is a good experience for students to see collections visually in other ways too.
-You could also substitute the paddle-pop sticks for unifix cubes if you want to stick to minimal setup.
+You could also substitute the paddle-pop sticks for unifix cubes if you want to stick to a minimal setup.

 3. Number Sentence Creation Station

 Teachers all over Instagram are using the free paint chip samples in their classrooms for all sorts of things.
-Why not use them to as a fun way to build number sentences, work on the idea of moving numbers around in a number sentence or even make a connection to subtraction.
+Why not use them as a fun way to build number sentences, work on the idea of moving numbers around in a number sentence or even make a connection to subtraction.
 The colours make them so much more exciting than using cards or simply writing in a notebook.
-Find paint chips like these your local hardware store for free!
+Find paint chips like these at your local hardware store for free!

 4. Recycled Tens Frames

 An egg carton trimmed creates the perfect tens frame.
 Again, great for fine motor development if you use pom-poms and tongs for this activity.
 This style of task is wonderful for those hands-on or visual learners in your classroom.
 Team it with a recording sheet or simply set it up as an investigation.

 Support visual learners by creating artwork to reinforce their learning in Maths.
 Here we have used cupcake paddies and coloured markers.
 The best part of this activity is it will also double as a beautiful display in your classroom where students can be constantly reminded of the number combinations that make 10!